RealFoobs/SF3-like-Shadows/README.md

-A system to replace Ikemen's default shadows for rounder shadows similar to those present in Capcom games like SFIII.
+A system to replace Ikemen's default shadows for rounder shadows similar to those present in Capcom games like SFIII and MvC1.
 This is based of MFG user [inktrebuchet's mugen code](https://mugenguild.com/forum/topics/round-shadows-based-sf3-198646.0.html).

 **To install**